 Mendes is very good (making her the third Riverdale alum with a starring role in a 2022 teen comedy after Cole Sprouse in Moonshot and Lili Reinhart in Look Both Ways; where KJ Apa at?), though her performance is squarely in her wheelhouse and rarely surprising.
 Hawke, on the other hand, uses the film as a canvas and paints a masterpiece.
 She is incendiary on screen; she levels a character who goes through about three transformations and unites Eleanor’s various edges into a breathtaking performance.

 The rest of the stuffed cast is special too.
 There are too many solid turns to count (I wouldn’t be surprised if we look back on this movie in ten years wondering how Netflix and Robinson got this cast into one film), but I want to shout out Sophie Turner’s unhinged cameo in particular.
-She serves the role of a large dollop of Sriracha sauce, overpowering her three minutes of screentime with an amazingly profane meltdown and an icy monologue.
+She overpowers her three minutes of screentime with an amazingly profane meltdown and an icy monologue.

 I think the film also pulls its punches on one specific wrinkle, and that is the obvious sexual tension between Hawke and Mendes: Their game of codependent revenge looks an awful lot like a seduction, but the film discards that idea before reaching any of the potentially provocative conclusions of that train of thought.